mwunsch/mwunsch.github.io/thinkpiece/_drafts/hive_city_retrospective.md

 or [Superpowers](http://superpowers-html5.com/index.en.html).
 I think this would be a great area for Elm to stand out and differentiate itself.
 Unfortunately, I am not adept enough to make a meaningful contribution here.
-If you're a game developer looking for a platform, I think Elm is worth your time and investment.
+If you're a game developer looking to shape and mold a platform, I think Elm is worth your time and investment.

 ![Final Hive City animated gif](http://www.markwunsch.com/img/hive_city_jan19.gif)